-- Undergraduate students are required to take a minimum of 9 credit-hours from one of the following clusters: Humankind and Values; Society and Decisions; Environment, Resources, Science, and Technology, and International Studies. - 2.
-Three of the 9 credit-hours must be a 400-level LIHU or LISS course, or a 400-level EBGN course with a policy focus.
-(Please check with the Division of Economics and Business for a list of 400-level EBGN courses that satisfy this criterion.) - 3.
+- 1. Undergraduate students are required to take a minimum of 9 credit-hours from one of the following clusters: Humankind and Values; Society and Decisions; Environment, Resources, Science, and Technology; and International Studies. - 2.
+Three of the 9 credit-hours must be a 400-level LIHU or LISS course, or a 400-level EBGN course with a policy focus as indicated in the clusters lists. - 3.
 Single majors in Economics must take all 9 credit-hours from LAIS. - 4.
 Students other than single majors in Economics may take up to 6 credit-hours in EBGN.